 - Function effectively across different industries.

-It’s called “The Breadcrumb Technique” (name borrowed from the dangerous adventures of Hansel and Gretel).
-And it’s the ultimate landing page test (and framework) we’ve found for lead gen or SaaS marketing.
+Anyway, we call it “The Breadcrumb Technique,” a name we borrowed from the adventures of Hansel and Gretel.
+And it’s the most effective landing page tactic we’ve found for lead gen or SaaS marketing.

 And the best part?

 Why Is The Breadcrumb Technique Effective?

 Before you start your first landing page test using The Breadcrumb Technique, it’s important to understand why it works.

 But even before we do that, we have to look at the why one of the most common conversion rate optimization tactics often falls flat on its face.

 You’ve heard the idea of lessening the number of form fields to increase conversion rates, right?

 And it makes sense… until you think about it.

 When you’re trying to generate leads, trials, or demos, if you keep taking fields away, you’re left with the fields that visitors find the most intimidating.

 Now you’re ONLY asking for their personal information.
 The information that they hold most precious and would rather NOT give out if they can help it.